pnxguide/db4b/README.md

 (Intended to be a [SHiT8](https://stupid.hackathon.in.th/8/) project)

 The "workable" relational database management system based on the popular meme, Little John.
-Designated to be the first Thai database management system that will be put on [dbdb.io](https://dbdb.io).
+Designated to be the first Thai database management system on [dbdb.io](https://dbdb.io).

 ## Key Features
 - Building tables from eco-friendly wood veneers